dylanramdhan/SoundPoint/README.md

 # SoundPo📍nt

-Hello, and welcome to the page of SoundPo📍nt!!
+Hello, and welcome to the GitHub page of SoundPoint!

 ## Mission
 To relieve the friction of forming partnerships between musicians and businesses, while also assisting in the growth of a musician's following by fostering long-term relationships with local businesses and listeners in the community.